jassem13/InfortoZebraPrintServer/README.md

+Update: This is for educational purpose, outdated but still can be used for on-premise Infor Servers.
+Infor Cloud uses Infor ION API, and a simplier approach is made on different project using Node.js to parse json data into ZPL command and send to designated printer.

 1	Introduction

 Infor WMS has already Loftware Automation as a primary solution for label printing.
 This is for those who are looking for alternative solution.